kgsws/kgdoom/manual/readme.md

 - `tag`
   - Line tag.
   - This can be set in Doom map format only, but can be used in Hexen format.
+- `angle`
+  - Line angle in map.
+  - Angle (0 - 8191).
+Read only.
 - `render`
   - Line render style.
 See `render` in `mobjtype`.
 - `horizon`
   - If set `true` this line is rendered as an infinite horizon.
 Floor and ceiling will stretch to infinity.
   - Can be used only on single sided lines.
   - Boolean.
+- `block`
+  - See mobjtype.
+  - Integer, 16 bit only.
 - `sectorFront`
   - Front sector from perspective of current `side`.
   - Sector.
 Read only.